chetnashah/haskellwork/haskellFromFirstPrinciples.md

 special types that allow us to roll two monads into a single one that shares the behavior of both.

+A monad transformer is a variant of an ordinary type that takes additional type argument which is assumed to have monadic instance.
+The transformer variant of a type gives us a Monad instance that binds over both bits of structure and allowes us to combine their effects.
+In essence a monad transformer is a type constructor that takes monad as an argument.

 A monad transformer is fundamentally a wrapper type.
 It is generally parameterized by another monadic type.
-You can then run actions from the inner monad, while adding your own customized behavior for combining actions in this new monad
+You can then run actions from the inner monad, while adding your own customized behavior for combining actions in this new monad.

+Usually expressed as newtypes.

 ### Compose type
 Part of `Data.Functor.Compose`.
+Given `f` and `g` type constructors of kind `* -> *` and `a` being a concrete type i.e. kind `*`, Compose creates a newtypes that is a composition of those type constructors.

 ```hs
 -- | Right-to-left composition of functors.